Hypermobility spectrum disorder: Extra-articular symptoms

+Symptom expression varies widely, with different combinations and severities seen in individuals.
+Symptoms may fluctuate over time, often triggered by physical exertion, stress, illness, or injury.

 Diagnosis

-Being diagnosed with hypermobility syndrome can be a difficult task.
-There is a lack of wide understanding of the condition and it can be considered a zebra condition.
-As hypermobility syndrome can be easily mistaken for being double-jointed or categorised as nothing more than perhaps an achy body from lack of exercise, medical professionals may diagnose those affected incorrectly and not adequately investigate the symptoms.
-Due to these circumstances many affected individuals can live not knowing they have it.
-As a result, those affected without a proper diagnosis can easily injure themselves and not take proper care to ensure they go about working safely.

-The Beighton Score can be used to determine generalised joint hypermobility (GJH) related to hypermobility syndrome.
-The newer term "generalised hypermobility spectrum disorder" includes people with generalised joint hypermobility, often determined using the Beighton Score, and other symptoms.
-Those who do not meet the Beighton Score criteria may be diagnosed with historical joint hypermobility spectrum disorder, peripheral hypermobility spectrum disorder, or localised hypermobility spectrum disorder.
+The Beighton score can be used to determine generalised joint hypermobility (GJH) related to hypermobility syndrome.
+The newer term "generalised hypermobility spectrum disorder" includes people with generalised joint hypermobility, often determined using the Beighton score, and other symptoms.
+Those who do not meet the Beighton score criteria may be diagnosed with historical joint hypermobility spectrum disorder, peripheral hypermobility spectrum disorder, or localised hypermobility spectrum disorder.

 In comparison to the diagnostic criteria of hypermobile Ehlers–Danlos syndrome, the criteria for hypermobile spectrum disorder are less strict.
 However, these criteria are differentiated from criteria of other EDS types and therefore its less-strict criteria are only comparable to the criteria of hEDS.
 As those with HSD experience a considerable amount of discomfort, it is important to focus on the treatment, not the labels.
 The severity of each condition can be equivalent.
 In particular, musculoskeletal involvement is a requirement for diagnosis with any form of hypermobility spectrum disorder but not for hypermobile Ehlers–Danlos syndrome.
 Like hypermobile Ehlers–Danlos syndrome, hypermobility spectrum disorders are associated with orthostatic tachycardia, gastrointestinal disorders, and pelvic and bladder dysfunction.

 Treatment

-Treating hypermobility syndrome can be difficult.
-The condition has no direct cure, but its symptoms can be treated.
+There is no direct cure for Hypermobility Spectrum Disorder, but its symptoms can be treated.
 Physiotherapy, particularly exercise, is the main treatment for the condition, although there is only limited evidence for its effectiveness.